|Fezzik, tear his arms off.|

 “My friend Fezzik is in that prison.
 He has no gift for strategy either.
 But he is my friend and I will not lot him rot in there!
 I need a strategy.
 I need all of you to help me think of one.”

 He shook his head.
 “I will not make it an order.
 I ask you as one person to another.
 Help me free Fezzik, and help us get that gold!”

 One of the great things about being part of a crew is the camaraderie that develops.
 The men and women of the Revenge felt it then as surely as I did.
-They rose and cheered.
+All at once they rose and cheered.
 I did, too.